quixio/quix-docs/docs/platform/tutorials/image-processing/index.md

 In this tutorial you learn how to build a real-time image processing pipeline in Quix, using the Transport for London (TfL) traffic cameras, known as Jam Cams, the webcam on your laptop or phone,  and a [YOLO v3](https://viso.ai/deep-learning/yolov3-overview/) machine learning model.

-You'll use prebuilt Quix Samples to build the pipeline.
+You'll use prebuilt code samples to build the pipeline.
 A prebuilt UI is also provided that shows you where the recognized objects are located around London.

 The following screenshot shows the pipeline you build in this tutorial: